Ninmay/dwm/README.md

 # chinese cartoons
 fcitx &
 ```
-It's also best to set via visudo programs you would like to run without sudo
+It's also best to set via visudo programs you would like to run without sudo.
-for example sleep, shutdown, xbacklight (for changing brightness).
+For example sleep, shutdown, xbacklight (for changing brightness).
 ```bash
 ## Uncomment to allow members of group wheel to execute any command
 # %wheel ALL=(ALL) ALL